 The Hornets play in the beautiful Spectrum Center, located in the Uptown area of Charlotte, North Carolina.
 It seats 19,077 for NBA games and 20,200 for college basketball games.
 It opened in 2005 and has been the home of the Hornets ever since.

-The Hornets recently announced a partnership with bet365 North Carolina, so visitors at the Spectrum Center could see more sports betting integrations as North Carolina gets ready for launch.
+The Hornets recently announced a partnership with bet365 North Carolina, so visitors at the Spectrum Center could see more sports betting integrations at the arena and on broadcasts.

 How to Get Tickets to Hornets Games?